Noriko Martinez, PhD, LCSW

 I am a licensed clinician with offices in Chicago, Northbrook, and Skokie

 I have a PhD in social work from the University of Chicago, and a Masters Degree from Loyola University Chicago.
-I am licensed by the state of Illinois in clinical social work and school social work, and I have offices in Northbrook, Skokie, and Chicago, Illinois.
+I am licensed by the state of Illinois in clinical social work and school social work, and I have offices in Northbrook and Chicago, Illinois.
 I teach human development, cognitive theory, research, and diversity at the University of Chicago and Loyola University Chicago.
-I am also the Chair of the Board of Directors and the Head of Clinical Services at the Gifted Learning Center North Shore and a social worker at Evanston Township High School.
+I was the Chair of the Board of Directors and the Head of Clinical Services at the Gifted Learning Center North Shore and a social worker at Evanston Township High School.

 The primary goal of my practice is to help people create the best possible lives for themselves, especially by improving their relationships.
 This often means working with parents and children.
 I work primarily using attachment theory and cognitive integrative theory, which means that I believe in the importance of relationships and in how we understand ourselves.
 I also integrate mindfulness and neuroplasticity.
 In my work I build relationships with clients in order to help them understand themselves in a way that moves them toward happiness and fulfillment.

 I practice based on Cognitive Integrative Perspective, which is a comprehensive theory that draws on the latest research in science and clinical practice.
 We will use our relationship to understand you and how you operate, and based on that understanding support you as you choose to make your life how you want it.
 I tend to follow your lead in setting the structure and agenda for our time together.

 I also practice using Mentalization Based Therapy, which is an evidence-based practice that focuses on how you understand your own mind and others minds, and interpreting what people are thinking and feeling.
 You can contact me if you’d like to think through whether these approaches would be helpful for you.